Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 - [cudnn v5.1 or higher](https://developer.nvidia.com/cudnn)

 ## Hardware Requirements
 We recommend using a machine with ~200GBs of free storage (~60GBs if you're using [ModelNet40](http://3dshapenets.cs.princeton.edu/)), ~10GBs of memory and a GPU with ~5GBs of memory with the default arguments.
 You will need less than 2GBs of free GPU memory when using the model for running experiments (`4_0_runExps.lua`).
-GPU memory and RAM requirement could be reduced by setting`nCh` and `maxMemory` to a smaller values respectively.
+GPU memory and RAM requirement could be reduced by setting `nCh` and `maxMemory` arguments to a smaller values respectively.

 # Running